snwh/faba-icon-theme/README.md

 ###Getting the Source

-The source for Faba Icon Theme can be found [here](https://github.com/moka-project/faba-icon-theme).

-Alternatively, you can clone the latest version its git repository:
+The source for Faba Icon Theme can be downloaded as an archive [here](https://github.com/moka-project/faba-icon-theme/archive/master.zip) or, you can clone the latest version from the git repository:

     git clone https://github.com/moka-project/faba-icon-theme.git